 LinkedIn offers a blogging platform to users and it’s a great way to find an audience for your content.
-It launched last year and is still a bit of an SEO secret, although it will eventually catch on, I’m sure.

 Not everyone qualifies and LinkedIn seems to choose from the articles submitted, but either way it’s worth checking out.

-Just like the old saying, one good backlink is worth several average ones.
+One good backlink is worth several average ones.